 Legislation, triggers and thresholds

-What is the relevant authority?
-The German authority in charge of merger control enforcement is the Federal Cartel Office (FCO), which is based in Bonn.
+The German authority in charge of merger control enforcement is the FCO, which is based in Bonn.
 It falls under the Federal Ministry of Economy and Technology, but operates independently and free from political orders.
-The FCO enforces competition law through 12 independent decision boards, nine of which handle merger cases.
+The FCO enforces competition law through 13 independent decision boards, nine of which handle merger cases.

 - the acquisition of all or a substantial part of the assets of another undertaking;

 - the acquisition of (direct or indirect) control over another undertaking or parts thereof by one or several undertakings;